OU Daily: History, circulation and OU Publications Board

 The Daily dropped the Associated Press wire service for a year in 2002 after a contract dispute.
 Service resumed in 2003 after the AP began charging an educational rate to all colleges and universities.

 In 2006, The Dailys website merged with the Sooner Information Network (SIN) and formed a student portal, the HUB.
 The thought behind that move was to make a hub of all campus information for students.

 In the summer of 2008, the HUB was redesigned as OUDaily.com.

-Distribution is free at more than 100 locations on or near campus.
-The paper is published Mondays and Thursdays during the fall and spring semesters, and on Wednesday during the summer.
-Special issues, such as Living Guide and Gift Guide, are also published at various times of the year.The Daily is overseen by the OU Publications Board, composed of 10 voting members, representing each of the following areas: president's office staff, president's student appointee, the journalism college, the faculty senate, the staff senate, the student government, Sooner yearbook, The Daily staff, Student Media and the Oklahoma Press Association.
+Distribution is free at more than 40 locations on or near campus for eight themed issues produced throughout the year.The Daily is overseen by the OU Publications Board, composed of 12 voting members, representing each of the following areas: president's office staff, president's student appointee, the journalism college, the faculty senate, the staff senate, the student government, The Daily staff, Student Media and the Oklahoma Press Association and an alumni representative.
 The board elects the editor-in-chief for the fall-spring term and the summer term.